Back to all posts

 Here's how my widgets turned out:

 You can find the published widget on npm.
-The web component code to embed is dead-simple, it looks like this:
+The web component code to embed is dead-simple:

 <!-- Add npm script to your web page -->